Update: Johnson and Johnson recently paid out $72 million for cancer death linked to talcum powder.

 If you are one of the 20,000 women diagnosed with ovarian cancer each year, you may be wondering, “did I do something wrong?”
 The answer to this question could be yes, specifically if you are a regular user of talcum powder for feminine hygiene.

 Talc, in it’s purest form, has been the target of lawsuits filed against Johnson and Johnson, manufacturer’s of baby powder and Shower to Shower.
 Most of the lawsuits against Johnson and Johnson relating to talcum powder ovarian cancer have been based in New Jersey, the state of the company’s headquarters.
 The lawsuit contends that talc is a dangerous substance responsible for causing cancer, and that talc needs to be replaced with corn starch to remove this health danger.
+If this has happened to you, contact the Louisville personal injury attorneys at Meinhart, Smith & Manning, PLLC.

 If you suffer from pain during intercourse, abdominal swelling, constipation, fatigue, or inexplicable weight loss, these may be signs that you have ovarian cancer.
 Changes with your menstrual cycle can also be an indicator of this disease.